Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 # Manage connections

-Establish connections via drivers to connect your message receivers with the *Actindo Core1 Platform*.
+Establish connections via drivers to connect your EDIFACT message receivers with the *Actindo Core1 Platform*.
 The drivers represent a specific method to transfer the data.
 In the following, the general settings to create, edit, enable and disable connections are described.
 For certain connection drivers, you may have to set up specific configurations.

 ## Create connection

-Create a connection to a certain message receiver.
+Create a connection to a certain EDIFACT message receiver.

 #### Prerequisites